-A straight post is passed through the piercing and into a small metal piece.
-The most common earring back, it is easily replaceable.
+Push backs feature a straight post passed through the piercing and into a small metal piece.
+Push backs are the most common earring back.
+A push back is often used for it’s a type of back that is easily replaceable.
 A similar but more secure back is the screw back.

-A hook passed through the piercing is held in place by a hinged lever.
+A lever back has a hook passed through the piercing is held in place by a hinged lever.

 A post is passed through the earlobe and secured by a hinged wire that flips up.
 The design is named for the hinged wire, which is sometimes shaped like the Greek letter “omega”.